 Come to court prepared to provide evidence that shows your involvement in your child’s life and your fitness as a primary caregiver.
 Documentation can include testimonies from your child’s teachers discussing your communication with them about your child, documentation showing how your work schedule has you at home with your children at times when your spouse is not, and any additional documentation you have that shows your fitness to provide for your children financially, physically, and emotionally.
 You always have the right to advocate for yourself in court.

 Never let anybody tell you that you have less of a right to your children than your former spouse does because of your gender.
 A man has as much of a right to his children as a woman, and a parent in a same-sex relationship has the same rights as a heterosexual parent.
-To learn more about your parental rights and how you can protect them, contact our team of experienced family lawyers at The Bellinger Law Office today to set up your initial consultation.
+To learn more about your parental rights and how you can protect them, contact our team of experienced family lawyer at The Bellinger Law Office today to set up your initial consultation.

 How did we do?